The Therapy of Light

 Light Healers - A Brief Review

-Paracelsus, the fifteenth-century Swiss scientist, sometimes referred to as one of the greatest healers, reintroduced light as a healing method.
-He concentrated on the use of light but also used many other therapies.
-He was a man ahead of his time and taught that disharmony caused disease, and that color and light were vital in curing illness.
+Paracelsus, the fifteenth-century Swiss scientist sometimes referred to as one of the greatest healers, reintroduced light as a healing method.
+He concentrated on the use of light but also employed many other therapies.
+He was a man ahead of his time and taught that disharmony caused disease and that color and light were vital in curing illness.
+Paracelsus relied on the vibrations of music, light, and diet regulation in his treatments.[12]

 The Therapeutic Qualities of Light

 Color Violet: Violet pertains to spirituality, self-respect, and dignity.
 It is an inspirational color related to insight.[42]
 Violet stimulates the spleen and the building of white blood cells, regulates the tension of blood vessels, and lowers high blood pressure.
 It also helps maintain the body’s potassium-sodium balance.[15]
 Violet depresses the motor nerves and the lymphatic and cardiac systems; it purifies the blood and stops tumor growth.[3]
-Violet stimulates the spleen, brain, and bones and is calming in cases of mental illness.[39]
+Violet stimulates the spleen, brain, and bones, and is calming in cases of mental illness.[39]
 Violet is good for bone growth and is excellent in managing or overcoming the excesses of violent insanity.[2]

 Cases of Light Treatment